krwenholz/Resume/resume.md

 Co-Lead Engineer\null\hfill May 2012 - January 2013

-Built Lendingshack.com, a site for peer to peer sharing.
-Used open-source frameworks and tools, like Django and Bootstrap, on Heroku.
+- Built Lendingshack.com, a site for peer to peer sharing
+- Lessons about deployments, merging with others, and running a production service

+**Languages and frameworks**: Python, Django, Bootstrap, Heroku

 \rule{\textwidth}{0.3pt}

-## Education and Skills
+## Education

-Bachelor of Science in Computer Science and Mathematics from University of Puget Sound, 2013
+Bachelor of Science in Computer Science and Mathematics

-**Languages**: Python, PostgreSQL, Ruby, Java, HTML

-**Some Software**: Amazon Web Services, Google Cloud Platform, Git, Unix
+University of Puget Sound, 2013